 Operator - Be Qualified and Responsible

 Read this Operator's Guide and watch the SAFETY VIDEO.
+Refer to the link at the beginning of the Operator's Guide.

 Become completely familiar with the operational controls and the general operation of the vehicle.